21 Day Kruger and Garden Route to Cape Town Adventure

 Day 13 – 16

-We really rock from stunning deserted beach to stunning deserted beach: after an early mission at 08:00 in the morning we will make our way further down the East Coast.
-Our next destination is Chintsa West – the one and only legend Buccaneers Backpacker!
-Buccaneers Backpacker is located in a tropical garden on a hillside overlooking the Chintsa lagoon and the Indian Ocean.
-It is more or less a little backpacker village, as different houses and cottages are distributed all over the property.
-Additionally, we have an amazing pool house area with attached volleyball field (with 10 litres of wine for free provided for the games), a yoga and massage cottage and of course a legend bar which is rocking around the clock.
-Activities are endless, game watching across the road, horse riding at the beach, surfing, mountain biking in the local area or just walking along the endless white sanded beach.
-Clearly paradise mode!
-On top of that we will have one of our cracking BAD -TASTE PARTIES on one of the nights and we reckon a nice bonfire at the beach is definitely in order.
-Buccaneers Backpacker is one of the places you just want to stay – so we are staying one day longer.
+The backpacker lodge is situated in a tropical garden on a hillside overlooking the Chintsa lagoon and the Indian Ocean.
+It’s almost a little backpacker village, with houses and cottages spread out all over the property.
+The hostel village has an amazing pool house area and an awesome volleyball field (free wine will be provided for the games in the afternoon), a yoga and massage cottage and of course a fully stocked bar – complete with a mind-blowing view over the whole lagoon and 40 km of beach stretching out in front of your eyes.
+Activities are endless, with game watching across the road, horse riding or surfing at the beach, mountain biking in the local area or just walking along the endless white sand beach.
+Our backpacker lodge is one of the places you just don’t want to leave – so we are staying one day longer until Monday.

 Day 16 – 17

-We will leave Buccaneers Backpacker bright and early around 08:30 in the morning.
+We’ll leave bright and early at 8:30am, after a last delicious breakfast on the sundeck with a view over the Indian Ocean.
 Our next stop is the surf mecca of South Africa – Jeffrey’s Bay.
-We will stay right at the beach again, at Island Vibe Backpackers which has the typical laid back surfer style.
-Jeffrey’s Bay offers various surf outlet factory shops ranging from Billabong to Quicksilver to Roxy etc. so that you can spend the rest of the day shopping stylish clothes (especially the girls will go crazy).
+We will stay right at the beach again, at a backpacker lodge which has the typical laid-back surfer style.
+Jeffrey’s Bay offers various surf outlet factory shops ranging from Billabong to Quicksilver to Roxy etc. so you can use the rest of the day for shopping or surfing.

 Day 17 – 19